 MODERATOR | CEO & Co-Creator, Dim Sum Warriors

-Yen Yen holds a doctorate in education from Columbia University‘s Teachers College and was a tenured professor of education in New York as well as a visiting scholar in Taiwan’s National Central University.
-Her areas of expertise are curriculum development, pedagogical methods and multimedia production.
+Yen Yen was a tenured professor of education in New York as well as a visiting scholar in Taiwan’s National Central University.
+Her areas of expertise are curriculum development and pedagogical methods.
 Her daughter is now in middle school, loves languages, and has attended 6 different schools with different approaches to language learning.

 What role do we, as parents, play in our children’s language journeys?